midtown-ai/www/docs/glossary/s.md

   * Systematic sampling error: Systematic sampling error occurs due to bias in the sampling process.
 Bias can be introduced if the sample is not selected at random, or if the sample is not representative of the population.
  Both of these types of sampling errors can be reduced by using a larger sample size or by using a more representative sample.
 However, it is important to note that it is never possible to completely eliminate sampling error.

- More at:
-  * ...

  See also [S], [Resampling Method], [Sampling]

-## Sample Inefficient Reinforcement Learning Algorithm
 ## Sample Inefficient RL Algorithm

  Sample inefficiency refers to reinforcement learning algorithms that require a large number of interactions with the environment to learn an effective policy.
 Some key characteristics: